anj0la/anj0la/README.md

-Hello, my name is Anjola!
-I'm a fourth year student at the University of Alberta!
-I enjoy doing UX/UI development alongside creating fun games and mobile applications!
+My me is Anjola, and I'm a recent graduate at the University of Alberta.
+I enjoy creating UX/UI, mobile applications, and games.

-I just recently completed creating a simple multi-threaded snake game for my Parallel and Distributed Computing course as my course project!
-It was created in around a week, and made use of the Allegro 4.4.2 game library.
-I have two games that I have completed and doing some small updates on them - Candy Invaders and Ocean Cleaning Frenzy!
-You can check out those repositories under the "Pinned" section.
-I've also created a simple Property Management Application.

 I have over 3 years of experience programming in the following langauges:
   - Java
   - Python

-I have over 1 years' worth of experience programming in the following languages:
+I have over 2 years worth of experience programming in the following languages:
   - C++
   - C
+  -

+I have over a year's worth of experience programming in the following languages:
+  - Lua
+  - HTML / Javascript

 I have some experience in the following languages (including markup languages):
-  - Lua
   - Swift
-  - JavaScript
   - PHP
-  - HTML
   - XML
   - Scheme
   - Prolog